-Prostitution and solicitation of prostitution are two of the most common sex crimes in California.
-The good news is that as long as these crimes involve two or more willing adults, they are actually two of the least serious sex crimes.
-That is why most solicitation and prostitution charges do not result in mandatory sex offender registration.
+Prostitution and solicitation of prostitution are two of the most common sex crimes in the world.
+The good news is that as long as these crimes involve two or more willing adults, they are actually two of the least serious sex crimes in California.
+That is why most of these charges do not result in mandatory sex offender registration.
 Even so, if you have been charged with either of these crimes, you should contact a San Diego prostitution attorney as soon as possible.

 Prostitution and Solicitation Charges in San Diego

 One of the things that makes prostitution and solicitation charges so unique is that they often teeter between legal and criminal sex acts.
-For example, while prostitution is illegal, pornography and escort services are both legal and the line between these activities is often very thin.
-This is why it’s so important not to speak to the police without your San Diego prostitution attorney present.
+For example, while prostitution is against the law, pornography and escort services are both legal and the line between these activities is often very thin.
+This is why it’s so important not to speak to the police without your San Diego prostitution lawyer present.

-Both prostitution and solicitation of prostitution are misdemeanors in California in most cases.
-A first time offense is punishable by up to six months in jail and $1,000 in fines.
-A second offense requires a minimum of 45 days in jail and a third or subsequent offense requires a minimum 90 day jail sentence.
+The penalty for soliciting prostitution and the penalty for offering sexual services for money is the same in California.
+The good news is that both of these criminal acts are misdemeanors in most cases.
+Penalties for a first time offense is up to six months in jail and $1,000 in fines.
+Those convicted for a second offense must serve a minimum of 45 days in jail and penalties for a third or subsequent offense involve a minimum 90 day jail sentence.

 It is worth noting that minors acting as prostitutes will not be arrested or charged for the crime as they are considered victims.
 However anyone accused of pimping or pandering a minor can be charged with human trafficking, will be required to register as a sex offender and can face up to eight years in prison if the minor was under 16.
-If you were attempting to solicit sex with a prostitute under 18, you could also be charged with soliciting sex with a minor, which will also require registration as a sex offender and may leave you in prison for years.
+Similarly, in California, the penalty for soliciting prostitution is drastically different if he or she was a minor under 18.
+In this case, you could also be charged with soliciting sex with a minor, which will also require registration as a sex offender under the famous Megan’s Law and even before that, this criminal act may leave you in prison for years.

-How to Beat Solicitation and Prostitution Charges in CA
+How to Beat a Solicitation or Prostitution Charge in California

 Fortunately, being charged with either of these crimes does not mean there is enough evidence to prove your guilt.
-In order to secure a conviction of solicitation or prostitution in San Diego, the prosecution to prove the suspect agreed to engage in sexual activity and that there was some sort of act that moved towards the furtherance of such an agreement.
-In other words, just negotiating the terms of a sexual encounter isn’t enough, one party must make an additional action towards the actual act of prostitution or solicitation.
+In order to secure a conviction of solicitation or prostitution, the law states that the prosecution can prove the suspect 1) agreed to engage in sexual activity and 2) that there was some sort of act that moved towards the furtherance of such an agreement, such as the exchange of money.
+In other words, just negotiating the terms of a sexual encounter isn’t enough, one person must make an additional action towards paying or receiving money for a sexual activity.

-Because it can be hard to prove charges of solicitation or prostitution in San Diego, prosecutors often attempt to charge suspects with the similar crime of loitering with the intent to commit (or solicit) prostitution.
+Because it can be hard to prove these criminal charges, prosecutors often attempt to charge suspects with the similar crime of loitering with the intent to commit (or solicit) prostitution.
 Even then, this charge can easily be challenged if there is not sufficient evidence, however what you say to the police can be used as evidence and may destroy your case, which is why you should refuse to say anything until your attorney is present.

 In San Diego County, the police departments often run prostitution sting operations.
 Typically these cases are proven by text messages and suspect interviews after arrest.
 It is important to see all the evidence in these cases because sometimes people try to back out of the offense which is the defense of abandonment.
 Unfortunately, the District Attorney currently has a zero tolerance policy regarding these offenses and no longer offers diversion.

-If you have been arrested for solicitation or prostitution in San Diego, remember that you have the right to remain silent and that anything you say can be used against you.
-As soon as you have been placed under arrest, immediately request to speak to your San Diego prostitution attorney and refuse to answer any questions about the crime you have been charged with.
-Please call (760) 643-4050 to schedule a free consultation with Peter M. Liss.
+If you have been arrested for solicitation or prostitution, remember that you have the right to remain silent and that anything you say can be used against you.
+As soon as you have been placed under arrest, immediately request to speak to your criminal defense attorney and refuse to answer any questions about the crime you have been charged with.
+Please contact Peter M. Liss at (760) 643-4050 to schedule a free consultation.